plot_relationship.py

 parameters.
 Specifically, it replaces instances of the sweep variable and facet variable

-with values from the unique groups and facets, if applicable, and changes 'modelname' to 'model'.
+with values from the unique groups and facets, if applicable, and changes 'models' to 'model'.

 Args: